BytePiston/custom-auth-impl/README.md

 # Spring Security Parent Project

-#### This repository houses a multi-module Spring Security application comprising three main modules: OAuth-Client, OAuth-Server, and OAuth-Resource-Server.
-Developed using Java, Spring Boot, and SQL.
+#### This repository houses a multi-module Spring Security application comprising three main modules:
+- OAuth-Client
+- OAuth-Auth-Server
+- OAuth-Resource-Server

-#### The project implements Authentication and Authorization servers based on OAuth 2.0 and OpenID Connect standards within a distributed system.
+#### The project is developed using Java, Spring Boot, and SQL and implements Authentication and Authorization servers based on OAuth 2.0 and OpenID Connect standards within a distributed system.

 ## Table of Contents